 Leg swelling can result when you have venous insufficiency characterized by spider and varicose veins.
-Venous insufficiency can cause serious health concerns if left untreated, so seek the expert attention of the team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois.
+Venous insufficiency can cause serious health concerns if left untreated, so seek the expert attention of the team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, and Munster, Indiana,.
 The vascular surgeons evaluate your legs as well as your whole vascular system when providing treatment options.
 Call the office or book online if you suspect you have leg swelling due to venous insufficiency.

 Venous insufficiency is a potentially serious condition in which blood doesn’t flow freely through your veins back to your lungs and heart.
 Veins feature valves that normally pump blood upward against gravity.
 If these valves falter, blood can’t flow and pools in your legs, causing varicose veins and leg swelling.